-From the main menu on the left side of the page, select the SNMP folder.

-From the SNMP folder, select Trap Management.
+- From the main menu on the left side of the page, select the SNMP folder. - The SNMP folder expands. - From the SNMP folder, select Trap Management.
 The Trap Management Page is displayed.
 See Figure 81.

 Figure 81.
 Trap Management Page